Table of Contents

-Initially, therapy starts with a high dosage (so that already existing erosions will heal more quickly).
-Maintenance therapy is continued with half the therapeutic dosage (step-down-treatment).
-If the patient relapses after the end of the treatment, a long-term prophylactic administration of PPIs comprising half the standard dosage is applied.
-In case of occasional relapses, a patient can take PPIs on demand.
+Initially, therapy starts with a high dose (so that existent erosions will heal more quickly).
+Maintenance therapy is continued with half the therapeutic dose (step-down-treatment).
+If the patient relapses after the end of the treatment, the long-term prophylactic administration of PPIs comprising half the standard dosage is applied.
+For occasional relapses, a patient can take PPIs on demand.

 H2-receptor antagonists and antacids are recommended only in mild cases without signs of inflammation.

 Surgical therapy for reflux disease: Nissen fundoplication

 A laparoscopic Nissen fundoplication is indicated for stage IV disease when conservative methods fail to succeed, when there is an intolerance to PPIs, or when complications persist (e.g., aspiration pneumonia).
 Surgical therapy can also be applied to younger individuals who reject long-term PPI treatment.